Foxhunting in Florida

 There is no hunt without hounds, and Palm Beach Hounds has the honor of hunting with some of the best in North America.

 Watching the hounds work is an amazing experience; they are impeccably trained and extremely talented at picking up a scent and staying on a trail.

 Today's American Foxhound is the product of hundreds of years of breeding hounds that were brought to North America from England, Ireland, and France.
 Hounds have always been bred for nose (the ability to detect and interpret the scent of the quarry), cry (volume and quality of voice while giving tongue), drive (the urge to go forward on the line), stamina, speed, and independence/biddability.
 Depending on what quarry is being hunted and what countryside is being ridden, hound lines have been refined to emphasize certain traits.

 They are friendly and loyal.

-The Montreal and Palm Beach hounds are predominately modern English foxhounds with bloodlines running back over 250 years.
+The Palm Beach hounds are predominately modern English foxhounds with bloodlines running back over 250 years.
 They are mixed with Fell blood (a steep and rugged county in England) to give them a "ranginess" and Penn-Marydel blood to embody them with voice and perseverance.
 This makes them especially capable of finding a host of quarry in rugged terrain with large swamps and dense brush.
 They have a strong nose and a loud, deep voice that carries many miles.

 Training new hounds start before the pup has turned a year old.
 To aid in their education, their collars are linked (or "coupled") with an older, experienced hound.
 Hence, foxhounds are usually counted by the number of "couples;" i.e. 12 couple equals 24 hounds.
 This system not only teaches them how to hunt but, more importantly, how to hunt as a pack.
 The goal is to establish a pack of hounds that will run uniformly, give great voice, show stamina, develop a keen nose, and be obedient to the huntsman.